King, UAE President Hold Meeting At Basman Palace

 Prime Minister Bisher Khasawneh, Deputy Prime Minister and Foreign Minister Ayman Safadi, Director of the Office of His Majesty Jafar Hassan, General Intelligence Department Director Maj.
 Gen. Ahmad Husni attended the meeting on the Jordanian side.

-The King and Crown Prince Al Hussein bade farewell to UAE president, and the accompanying delegation, as he departed Amman later on Monday.
+The King and Crown Prince Hussein bade farewell to UAE president and the accompanying delegation, as he departed Amman later on Monday.

 Legal Disclaimer: